 Which brings me to the last point.
 It’s going to happen at one time or another where you need to recover a password.
 Make sure you have a recovery process for each of your accounts.
 Most accounts send a recovery method to your email.
 Make sure the email you use, is active and can never be closed.
 Using email providers like outlook.com, and gmail.com are the best.
 Also linking a password recovery method to your cell phone is a good idea.

 Be careful when setting up your answers to security question which could open up your account to anybody who can figure out your favorite dogs name.
+Skip the secret questions if you can.
+If that’s not an option, answer it like you’re making a second password.
+There is no point in having a really secure password only to have it backed up by an easily guessable dictionary word.
 I recommend you write down the security question in that book we discussed earlier, but when you answer that question, you use random answers.
 For example: What city were you born?
 Answer: Chocolate Fudge Sunday.
+Or Ch0c0@t3 Fudg3 5und@y.
 The answers are cap sensitive, so make sure you record it properly in that book.